 Geology of Canada

 Canada's geological architecture is dominated by its central foundation, a Precambrian shield.
 This is the largest area of Archean rocks in the world, more than 2.5 billion years old.
 The oldest rocks found in Canada so far are dated at 4.0 billion years.
 Most of this Precambrian shield consists of granitic rocks and gneiss laced with sinuous greenstone volcanic belts and broader areas of sedimentary rocks.
-It was consolidated by the end of Paleoproterozoic time, also known as Laurentia.
+It was consolidated by the end of Paleoproterozoic time, and is also known as Laurentia.
 Its southeast portion, the Grenville Province, was stabilized about one billion years ago.

 Orogenic belts between the Archean fragments contain younger deposits.
-There are continental, oceanic, and collisional deposits Three younger deformed belts, mainly of Phanerozoic rocks (>545 Ma), surround the shield:
+There are continental, oceanic, and collisional deposits.
+Three younger deformed belts, mainly of Phanerozoic rocks (>545 Ma), surround the shield:

 After the Appalachian and Innuitian belts were deformed, they were superimposed by extensive less deformed basins dominated by sedimentary rocks.
 Large parts of the Precambrian shield are covered by a thin layer of undeformed sedimentary rocks, mainly of early Paleozoic age.
 Cretaceous strata form basins, as in Hudson Bay, and fault-bounded troughs in and near Hudson Strait and north of Baffin Island.
 A westward-thickening wedge of Mesozoic and Cenozoic sediments was deposited in Western Canada Basin.
 This sediments were derived from elevated sources in the mountains of the deforming ancestral eastern Cordillera.